-At June 30, 2021, we had cash and cash equivalents of \$3,185,478, an increase of \$1,695,259 or 113.8% from the cash and cash equivalents balance at December 31, 2020.
-During the six months ended June 30, 2021, our revenues continued to be negatively impacted due to COVID-19, resulting in customer order delays or deferrals; service delays due to customer facility closures, in some cases for extended periods, and a reduction in our energy production revenues due to business closures and increased remote work and learning environments.
+At September 30, 2021, we had cash and cash equivalents of \$3,351,231, an increase of \$1,861,012 or 124.9% from the cash and cash equivalents balance at December 31, 2020.
+During the nine months ended September 30, 2021, our revenues continued to be negatively impacted due to COVID-19, resulting in customer order delays or deferrals; service delays due to customer facility closures, in some cases for extended periods, and a reduction in our energy production revenues due to customer facility closures, in some cases for extended periods, and a reduction in our energy production revenues due to business closures and increased remote work and learning environments.
 The extent to which the coronavirus will continue to impact our business, our financial results, and our cash flows will depend on future developments which are highly uncertain and cannot be predicted.

-Based on our current operating plan, we believe existing resources, including cash and cash flows from operations, together with the \$1,874,269 of proceeds from our Second Draw Paycheck Protection Program loan and current and anticipated Employee Retention Credit will be sufficient to meet our working capital requirements for the next twelve months.
+Based on our current operating plan, we believe existing resources, including cash and cash flows from operations, together with the \$1,874,269 of proceeds from our Paycheck Protection Program Second Draw loan and current and anticipated Employee Retention Credit will be sufficient to meet our working capital requirements for the next twelve months.
 The funds made available to us through the Paycheck Protection Program have provided liquidity for our business, and there can be no assurance that additional financing on such favorable terms will be available to us in the future.
 We will need to generate sufficient cash from operations to finance the company during the periods beyond twelve months in the future.
 If sufficient funds from operating activities are not available to finance our business, we may need to raise additional capital through debt financing or an equity offering to meet our operating and capital needs.